 Cruises

-Puerto Rico is a popular stop for voyageurs looking to explore the best of the region on a cruise.
-Lines like Royal Caribbean, Norwegian, Carnival and Holland America typically include at least one stop on the island in their southern Caribbean itineraries.
+Puerto Rico is a popular stop for voyagers looking to explore the best of the region on a cruise.
+Lines like Royal Caribbean, Norwegian, Carnival, and Holland America typically include at least one stop on the Island in their southern Caribbean itineraries.

-The island encompasses two main passenger ports.
+The Island encompasses two main passenger ports.
 In San Juan, cruise-goers can walk right from the ship into the heart of the pastel-hued old city.
-In the south, Ponce is less frequented but equally as enticing for its wealth of distinctive history, scenery and culture.
+In the south, Ponce is less frequented but equally as enticing for its distinctive history, scenery, and culture.